 The mission of the BioPark is to create a university-associated research park that accelerates biotechnology commercialization and economic development in the surrounding community and throughout the region.

 The creation of the BioPark was a first for the University of Maryland, Baltimore (UMB) in that it expanded the campus westward across the wide, busy thoroughfare that is Martin Luther King Boulevard.
 MLK has served as an effective border cutting off the campus and Baltimore’s central business district from mostly poor neighborhoods like the BioPark’s Poppleton community to the west.
 Most of the land on which the BioPark sits has been vacant for years or was occupied by vacant commercial properties.

 In 2003 the University of Maryland, Baltimore created a 501(c)(3) non-profit corporation, the University Health Sciences Research Park Corporation (RPC), to direct the Park’s activities.
 Led by James L. Hughes, Vice President for Research and Development for the University, a small group of UMB Office of Research and Development employees provides staffing to the RPC to manage the project with oversight from a 10-member private sector board of directors.

 The Research Park Corporation has committed to meeting the City of Baltimore's Minority Business Enterprise & Women's Business Enterprise goals in the development of the BioPark.

 When RPC launched the BioPark initiative in 2003, it seemed to many an unlikely project.
 Baltimore was not a biotech center and another project, the Science and Technology Park at Johns Hopkins, was already on the drawing board.
 Also, the proposed location for the BioPark was in one of Baltimore’s more troubled neighborhoods, with a per capita income of $16,000 per annum and a crime rate well above the City’s average.

-Despite these obstacles, in the past nine years the University and RPC, working with the community, developer Wexford Science and Technology, and the State of Maryland have:
+Despite these obstacles, in the past ten years the University and RPC, working with the community, developers Wexford Science and Technology, APT, and the State of Maryland have: